menty44/openlipanampesa/README.md

 # Installation

-Installing Project Mulla is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.
+Installing Open Lipa Na Mpesa is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.

 ## Requirements